elfmz/far2l/calc/src/shared/trex/readme.txt

 TRexBool trex_getsubexp(TRex* exp, int n, TRexMatch *submatch)

 retrieve the begin and and pointer to the length of the sub expression indexed by n.
-The result is passed trhough the struct TRexMatch:
+The result is passed through the struct TRexMatch:

 typedef struct {
 	const TRexChar *begin;